 Indeed, markets were cheered up when Fed Chair Jerome Powell hinted that future rate rises might be moderated or paused should the economy contract more sharply than expected.

 Read the weekend edition of this daily article for more background.

 Over much of 2020, the overall trend for mortgage rates was clearly downward.
 And a new, weekly all-time low was set on 16 occasions that year, according to Freddie Mac.

 The most recent weekly record low occurred on Jan.
 7, 2021, when it stood at 2.65% for 30-year fixed-rate mortgages.

 Rates then bumbled along, moving little for the following eight or nine months.
 But they began rising noticeably that September.
-Unfortunately, they’ve been mostly shooting up since the start of 2022, although May was a kinder month.
+Unfortunately, they’ve been mostly shooting up since the start of 2022, although May and June were kinder months.

 Note that Freddie expects you to buy discount points (“with 0.8 fees and points”) on closing that earn you a lower rate.
 If you don’t do that, your rate would be closer to the ones we and others quote.